 If you are using the casting audio/screen option and are playing local music to Chromecast Audio, it works like Bluetooth, except it is through a WiFi network, not through Bluetooth.
 Only in this scenario battery consumption on the mobile device is similar to that using Bluetooth.

 So, in most cases, especially for internet streaming, Bluetooth will drain far more battery on your mobile device than using Chromecast Audio.

 By comparing battery usage on mobile devices using Chromecast Audio vs Bluetooth, Chromecast Audio is a clear winner again.

 Both Chromecast Audio and Bluetooth have some requirements.
 Now, let’s compare the requirements of Chromecast Audio vs Bluetooth.

 For Chromecast Audio, you need:

-- a WiFi network and active internet connection.
-Chromecast and Chromecast Audio will not work unless it can connect to the internet, even if you just want o stream local contents (although the traffic is routed only through your local network).
+- a WiFi network and an active internet connection.
+Chromecast and Chromecast Audio will not work unless they can connect to the internet, even if you just want to stream local content (although the traffic is routed only through your local network).
 If no active internet connection is detected, Chromecast Audio assumes it is not ready.
 The LED colour will indicate this status.

 - A speaker or receiver with one of the 3 input ports: 3.5-mm stereo, RCA or TOSLINK.